kahlertfr/ue-plugin-trajectory-data/specification-trajectory-data-shard.md

-# Trajectory Dataset — Refined Specification
+# Trajectory Dataset — Specification

-version: b95b7d24eae of trajectory-converter
+version: b95b7d24eae of trajectory-converter - changed externaly

 This document defines the on-disk layout, semantics, and recommended reading/writing conventions for the Trajectory Dataset format.

+The trajectory data is organized in the following structure: scenarios - datasets - shards.
+Each scenario can contain multiple datasets that are spatially and temporally related.
+Each dataset consists of multiple data shards that are described below.

 ## Overview